isabelmonge/isabelmonge/README.md

 ## Hi there 👋

-#### I'm a UX Researcher with 5+ years of experience leading end-to-end research projects across the consumer goods, financial, and education sectors.
+#### I'm a Product Analyst with 5+ years of experience leading end-to-end projects across the consumer goods, financial, and education sectors.
 I'm currently pursuing an MSc in Computational Social Science at Universidad Carlos III de Madrid.

 <!--
 **isabelmonge/isabelmonge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.